 |Director-General, United Nations Office at Nairobi||Zainab Hawa Bangura|

 |Officer in Charge, Washington DC Information Centre||Stefania Piffanelli|

 The United Nations supports tolerance and peaceful coexistence among the nations; seeks to maintain peace and security among them; opposes the use of armed force, except in the common interest; and promotes the economic and social advancement of all peoples.

-The United Nations is an international organization that was set up in accordance with the Charter drafted by governments represented at the Conference on International Organization meeting at San Francisco.
+The United Nations is an international organization that was set up in accordance with a charter that was drafted by governments that were represented at the Conference on International Organization meeting in San Francisco.
 The Charter was signed on June 26, 1945, and came into force on October 24, 1945, when the required number of ratifications and accessions had been made by the signatories.
 Amendments increasing membership of the Security Council and the Economic and Social Council came into effect on August 31, 1965.